Rapidisimo/ftl/src/recipes/red-bean-soup.md

 After making bean soup many times I’ve arrived at this particular method of preparing them.
 I enjoy it because the flavor that comes out is rich and is quite the contrast if all your use to is canned beans.

 When I have a bowl of red bean soup I add a little bit of cooked rice.
 For condiments I’ll have any of the following: ripe avocado, sour cream, hard cheese and tortillas.
-There’s times where I’ve all them of them and it becomes a hearty meal.
+There are times where I’ll have all of them and it becomes a hearty meal.

 ## Equipment